bbauska/JS-CellarDoor/README.md

 //    1   4
 //       / \
 //      3   6
-// The node with a value of 4 has its left child with a value of 3, which violates the BST property, so it is not a valid BST.
+// The node with a value of 4 has its left child with a value of 3, which violates the BST
+// property, so it is not a valid BST.
 ```

-### Hints
+<h3>Hints</h3>

 - You can solve this problem using a depth-first traversal approach.
-- Use recursion to explore the left and right subtrees of each node and check if the current node's value is within the valid range based on its position in the binary search tree.
+- Use recursion to explore the left and right subtrees of each node and check if the current
+  node's value is within the valid range based on its position in the binary search tree.

 ## Solutions